smeghead/single-file-unit-test/README.md

 # single-file-unit-test

 A **zero-dependency, single-file unit testing framework** for PHP 5.6 and above.
-Just `require 'single-file-unit-test.php'` and you're ready to start testing, with a design that facilitates migration to PHPUnit.
+Just `require_once 'single-file-unit-test.php'` and you're ready to start testing, with a design that facilitates migration to PHPUnit.

 ---